|Our Emergency First Response (EFR) program covers:

 What will I do?

-The course incorporates independent study to prepare you for a classroom and hands-on skill development session with your instructor.
+The course incorporates independent study to prepare you for a classroom and hands-on skill development session with your instructor, please note that we only conduct our EFR courses during weekend LOB trips (Weekend trip charges not included).
 You will need to watch a video which will preview emergency scenarios and provide step-by-step skill demonstrations.
 You will learn the same patient care techniques used by medical professionals, but at a lay person level.

 Emergency First Response – Primary Care (CPR)